easypcceo/jacobtuwiner/about.md

 Alongside working on Easy PC, I was a freelance writer at [Cryptoslate](https://cryptoslate.com/){: target="_blank"} for one year, posting weekly articles on cryptocurrency/blockchain news, coin reviews, etc. During my time there I even had the honor of interviewing Jake Yocom-Piatt, the founder of Decred.

 After high school, I attended [Towson University](https://www.towson.edu/){: target="_blank"} pursuing a bachelor's degree in computer science, but one year in and college definitely wasn't for me.
 By my second semester, I was working hard to get SEO consulting clients and quit school.
+While on campus, I met the campus rabbi, who (little did I know at the time) would change my life forever...
+But that's a story for another day.

 Three clients later I dropped out of college and went on a 7 month trip around the world as a digital nomad.
 Along the way I spent time in Israel, Italy, Netherlands, Poland, Hungary and Romania.
-That's also when I started [Tuwiner SEO](https://tuwinerseo.com/){: target="_blank"}, a link outreach business.
+That's also when I started an SEO backlink outreach business.

 Within 30 days I'd closed 8 clients using outbound marketing and was over the moon - I learned how to book meetings, talk to customers and close sales.
 Unfortunately, my fulfillment team wasn't squared away, and delivering those services became a challenge.
 I had to stop selling so I could catch up.

 Fast forward to now - I realized my passion for sales, and my distaste for client fulfillment.
 I'd much rather talk to customers, understand their problems, and help them achieve their goals.

-I sold Easy PC to focus on sales full-time, and recently joined [Experiment 27](https://x27marketing.com/){: target="_blank"} taking on a sales role.
-We help digital agencies and other B2B businesses book meetings with billion dollar brands and scale their companies to the moon.
+I sold Easy PC to focus on sales full-time, and joined [Experiment 27](https://x27marketing.com/){: target="_blank"} as a full cycle sales rep. I brought in ~$1MM in contracted revenue within 6 months, self-sourced via cold email.

-Future gameplan?

-Help a lot of people make more money and make some myself along the way - then, I can take my experience in the world of sales to start my own company one day (service business, SaaS tool, consulting, not sure yet).
-Either way, excited for what the future holds!
+Client delivery didn't go well (yet again), and I wanted to join a different type of company.

+That's where I joined <a target="_blank" href="https://www.servicebell.com/">ServiceBell</a> (now rebranding to <a target="_blank" href="https://www.rep.ai">rep.ai</a>).
+I started out as the first GTM hire there.
+I took the outbound motion 0-1.
+I tried tons of different strategies to generate pipeline, but found success cold calling sales and marketing leaders at B2B SaaS companies.
+As the outbound motion became more repeaetable, we hired SDRs, and I moved more into a product management and product marketing role.

+I led the charge on the HubSpot integration, spoke with tons of GTM leaders and rev ops folks at B2B SaaS companies, and learned a lot about the blend of GTM and technology.
+I was there for two years, and learned a ton along the way.

+While managing SDRs at ServiceBell, I always had to choose between quality outreach (manual, slow, inefficient) or a "spray-and-pray" approach, which didn't work either.

+Then, I found Clay... and fell in love.
+It solved a problem I'd faced as a rep and a manager.
+My background in tech and GTM was the perfect blend.
+I took the to platform quickly, despite others taking a while to ramp.

+People started noticing on LinkedIn.
+Some of my posts neared 100k impressions (back when Clay was first appearing on LinkedIn).

+Folks started paying me for consulting, and Sculpted was born.

+We help B2B SaaS companies fuel their GTM with the best data on the market (powered by <a target="_blank" href="https://www.clay.com/">Clay</a>).

 This is the full story: